Elizabeth Subercaseaux

 Elizabeth Subercaseaux Sommerhoff (born 1945) is a Chilean journalist and writer.

 Biography

 Elizabeth Subercaseaux grew up near Cauqenes, Chile at her grandparents' home called Santa Clara.
 Subercaseaux's father died in 1956, when he was 42 years old and she was 11.
-The five children of the marriage – Bernardo and Juan, older than Elizabeth, and Martin and Ximena, younger – were brought up by their mother, the sculptor, painter, and photographer Gerda Sommerhoff, who was a German and grew up in Holland.
-She is the great-great-granddaughter of the German composer Robert Schumann and Clara Wieck.
+The five children of the marriage – Bernardo and Juan, older than Elizabeth, and Martin and Ximena, younger – were brought up by their mother, the sculptor, painter, and photographer Gerda Sommerhoff, who was a German and grew up in Holland, the great-granddaughter of the German composer Robert Schumann and Clara Wieck.

 After finishing high school in 1967, she traveled to Spain with her first husband, Carlos Eugenio Lavín, from whom she would be separated seven years later and with whom she had three children: Angelica, Alejandra, and Carlos Lavín Subercaseaux.

 Career

 Elizabeth Subercaseaux began her journalistic career as a contributor to the Nuevo Diario of Madrid.

 On her return to Chile in 1974, she served as director of the children's magazine El Peque, taught at the University of Chile's School of Journalism, and performed interviews for the magazines Cosas, Apsi, Master, and Caras.

 In 1990 she traveled to the United States, where she currently lives with her husband, Spanish-American literature professor, literary critic, and translator, John J. Hassett.
 There, in addition to continuing to write for various media, she has been a lecturer.
 She is a regular contributor to Ocean Drive magazine, and the newspapers La Nación of Santiago and Al Día of Philadelphia.

 For 18 years she was a columnist for the magazine Vanidades Continental.
 "La Tia Eulogia", her humor column, was very successful in Latin America.

 Subercaseaux has been a columnist, interviewer, and reporter in various media, including the magazines Apsi, Cosas, Caras, Cuadernos Cervantes, El Sábado, Vanidades Continental, Master, and Vivir Mejor.
 She has been a correspondent for the BBC, as well as for the Colombian magazine Semana and the Argentine Crisis.

 It has been noted that "her work, mainly testimonial, is of political and social criticism of her country, with permanent concern for human rights and for the role of Chilean women in the last decades."